 Criteria Deterministic

-Overfished evaluation No, SSB/SSB30% SPR= 2.10
+Overfished evaluation No, SSB/SSB30%SPR= 2.10

 Overfishing evaluation No, $F/F30\%SPR = 0.507$

-$F{2012}$ 0.08
+F 2012 0.08

-MFMT (F 30%SPR ) 0.157
+MFMT (F {30%SPR}) 0.157

-SSB 2012 2353 metric tons
+SSB{2012} 2353 metric tons

-SSB MSY (SSB 30%SPR ) 1120 metric tons
+$SSB{MSY}(SSB{30\%SPR})$ 1120 metric tons

 P-Star 0.5 (OFL); 0.43 (ABC)

 Table 2.6.2.
-Gulf SSC recommendations for ABC for Gulf migratory group king mackerel, using data resultant from SEDAR 38 (2014).
-OFL and ABC values are in millions of pounds whole weight.
+Gulf SSC recommendations for OFL and ABC for Gulf migratory group king mackerel, using data resultant from SEDAR 38 (2014).
+Values are in millions of pounds.

-· .

 Year OFL ABC

 $P^ = 0.50$ $P^ = 0.43$

 2015 10.11 9.62

 2016 9.61 9.21

 2017 9.27 8.88

 2018 9.11 8.71

 2019 8.95 8.55

 The Councils may set the Gulf king mackerel ACL at the same level as the ABC recommended by the Gulf SSC in Table 2.6.2 above (Preferred Alternative 2).
-Such an approach was used in CMP Amendment 18 (2011), when the Gulf migratory group of king mackerel was determined to be healthy (SEDAR 16 2008).
+Such an approach was used in Amendment 18 to the CMP FMP (GMFMC/ SAFMC 2011), when Gulf king mackerel was determined to be healthy (SEDAR 16 2008).
+The most current assessment (SEDAR 38 2014) determined the stock is still healthy.

 Alternatively, the Councils set a constant catch scenario for the ACL (Alternative 3), whereby the ACL would be set to some level below the ABC for a predetermined time period (Option a or b).
 An important caveat is that the ACL cannot exceed the ABC recommendation from the Gulf SSC for any year in the time period selected.
+Constant catch scenarios require an allocation determination in order to be calculated.
+If constant catch scenarios are developed using the current allocation, and then the Councils select a different allocation in Action 8, the constant catch scenarios will no longer be accurate.
+Therefore, this alternative is not feasible unless allocation scenario is established.

-It is important to remember that the area attributed to the Gulf migratory group of king mackerel is now smaller than previously described in past stock assessments (see Action 1).
-Even though the OFL and ABC projections are lower than the current ACL, the amount of area for which the new OFL and ABC recommendations applies is smaller than the area for which the old ACL applies.
-Therefore, the proposed ACLs represent an increase in the allowable catch for the new Gulf migratory group area.
+It is important to remember that the area attributed to Gulf king mackerel is now smaller (demarcated in the east by a line running south at 83° west from the Dry Tortugas to the shelf edge) than previously described in past stock assessments (Old mixing zone: lower panel of Figure 2.1.1; new mixing zone: Figure 2.1.4).
+Even though the Gulf OFL and ABC projections are lower than the current ACL, the amount of area for which the new OFL and ABC recommendations applies is smaller than the area for which the old ACL applies.
+The area currently known as the Florida East Coast Subzone would be formally recognized as part of the Atlantic migratory group if so preferred in Action 1, removing it from the Gulf migratory group